afridmd12/Netflix_data/Readme.md

 🎬 Netflix Data Cleaning & Preprocessing
 📌 Project Overview
 This project focuses on transforming a raw Netflix dataset into a clean and structured format suitable for analysis and modeling.
-The dataset, sourced from Kaggle, contains real-world inconsistencies such as missing values, duplicate entries, and improperly formatted columns.
-The primary objective is to resolve these issues and prepare the data for meaningful insights and visualizations.
+The dataset, sourced from Kaggle, contains real-world inconsistencies such as:

+Missing values

+Duplicate entries

+Improperly formatted columns

+The goal is to address these issues to facilitate meaningful insights and ensure high-quality data for further exploration or machine learning applications.

 🧰 Tools & Libraries Used
-🐍 Python 3.x – Core programming language
+🐍 Python 3.x – Programming language

-🐼 Pandas – Data manipulation and wrangling
+🐼 Pandas – Data manipulation and analysis

 🔢 NumPy – Numerical operations

 📊 Matplotlib – Basic visualizations

-📉 Seaborn – Advanced data visualizations
+📉 Seaborn – Enhanced data visualizations

 ☁️ Google Colab – Cloud-based development environment